Fofudja: Origins of the term

-The term "fofudja" long remained unknown to the general public of Ukraine and Russia.
-The word was quite obscure and was not included in several editions of orthographic dictionaries either in Ukraine or Russia.
+The word "fofudja" was quite obscure, not included in several editions of orthographic dictionaries in Ukraine and Russia, and long remained unknown to the general public.

 According to the Brockhaus and Efron Encyclopedic Dictionary, fofudja (фофудья, φουφουδότης) is an oriental precious cloth woven with gold thread and often used in ceremonial garments in the Byzantine Empire during the time of Kievan Rus and similar to an ephod.
-Fofudja was mentioned as a form of payment in the 12th century birch bark documents found in the Veliky Novgorod excavation.
-Fofudja was mentioned in the Radziwiłł Chronicle in the 13th century when Leo VI the Wise rewarded Oleg of Novgorod with gold, fofudja and other items.
-The term is mentioned again when Vladimir II Monomakh distributed fofudja, among other goods, to the people on their way to the church.

 The birth of the internet meme with this name has an exact date: March 1, 2006.
 On this day a LiveJournal post described a question to the leader of Ukrainian communists Petro Symonenko during an Internet chat:

 "Hello, I am from Kherson Oblast and I am an ethnic Russian.
 My daughter was prohibited from wearing a fofudja at school, a symbol of Russian culture — on the grounds that the state language is Ukrainian.
 I just wanted to ask you, Peter Nikolayevich, for how long [will it last]?